Training consists of different aspects that form an integrated and comprehensive approach. The aspects are:

 Karate practice is an excellent way of keeping fit, emphasising all-round development of the body.
 Most people who start karate want to improve their physical fitness.
 Physical training is usually divided into four categories:

-During training your limbs move further than in normal everyday activities.
+Flexibility training - during training your limbs move further than in normal everyday activities.
 We need to prepare the body using stretches and to understand how to use them effectively.
-Attention is given to the physiology behind safe ways to stretch.
+Attention is given to the physiology behind safe ways to stretch (such as the PNF technique).

 Kata is a series of karate movements and techniques joined together to make a sequence.
 Kata are designed to enable the practise of all karate techniques.
-There are just over 25 kata within the KDS, ranging from quite simple kata involving only a few techniques, to very complex kata requiring jumps and physical dexterity.
-If a particular kata can be performed well, then one has grasped many of the fundamentals of karate - concentration, balance, coordination and technique.
+There are just over 25 kata, ranging from quite simple kata involving only a few techniques, to very complex kata requiring jumps and physical dexterity.
+If a particular kata can be performed well, then one has grasped many of the fundamentals of karate - concentration, balance, coordination, technique etc.

 Kihon is the exercise of the basic physical techniques.
 Training in the individual techniques allows the action to be executed smoothly, accurately and efficiently.
 It is during these practices that students learn the skills that will be the foundation on which the rest of their karate will be supported.